The Jewish Cemetery:

 The Jewish Cemetery in Warsaw is huge.
 It is spread over 33.6 hectares and there are over 200,000 people buried there.
 The cemetery was established in 1799 and the first burial was in 1807.
 Right from the beginning the cemetery had separate burial areas for men and women.
 The gravestones run the gamut of styles just as did the vast differences of the people buried there.
 There were many conflicts that arose between the various groups of people that used the cemetery.
 In 1913 an agreement was made to split the cemetery into four parts.
 One part for the Orthodox Jews, one for the Reform Jews, one section for the children and one for military and state burials.

-There are lots of famous personalities and Rabbis buried in the cemetery such as Chaim Soloveitchik of Brisk, the Bais Halevi.
+There are many famous personalities and Rabbis buried in the cemetery such as Chaim Soloveitchik of Brisk, the Bais Halevi.
 R’ Dow Ber Meissels.
 The Netziv, many other Rabbis and Chassidic Rebbes.
 There is a board at the entrance listing the famous personalities buried there.

 Interestingly the graves in the cemetery have the backs facing the cemetery gate the opposite of tradition.
 This started in 1819 when one member of the community was accidently buries with his head facing the cemetery gate.
 The Rabbi, Rabbi Szlomo Zalman Lipszyc, ruled that from then on everyone should be buried that way to avoid embarrassing the one buried that way.

 Although the cemetery was destroyed somewhat by the Nazis during WWII, it survived mostly intact.
 The Germans used it to bury victims of mass executions and victims of the Warsaw Ghetto and Warsaw Uprising.
-The mass grave is a bare patch of grass and is surrounded by 13 stones on one side and 13 on the other symbolically reflecting the numerical value of the name of God .
+The mass grave is a bare patch of grass roped off with one memorial stone.
 The cemetery was renovated and then reopened in the 1990’s.

 Posted: January 7, 2018